 It is the policy of the Family Support Centre to recognise and encourage the valuable and enriching contributions from all who work here.
 We will also recognise and encourage the rights of all individuals who come into contact with the centre such as our clients, collaborative partners and members of the communities we serve.

 We believe that people from a range of backgrounds and experiences can enhance the life and development of the Family Support Centre and that all individuals should be treated on the basis of individual merit and without prejudice.
-The Family Support Centre will therefore aim to provide a service which actively promotes equality of opportunity and freedom from discrimination on grounds of age, disability, gender or gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation (known as the ‘protected characteristics’) We will strive vigorously to remove conditions which place people at a disadvantage and will actively combat prejudice and discrimination.
+The Family Support Centre will therefore aim to provide a service which actively promotes equality of opportunity and freedom from discrimination on the grounds of the 9 protected characteristics as laid out in the Equality Act 2010 namely: age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race (which encompasses colour, nationality, ethnic or national origin) sex, sexual orientation and religion or belief.
+We will strive vigorously to remove conditions which place people at a disadvantage and will actively combat prejudice and discrimination.
 The Family Support Centre requires all volunteers to adopt this policy.

 The policy applies to all who come into contact with the centre, be it clients or potential clients, to seek support from the centre.